 How this has become a problem for innovators.

-Strategic thinking and innovation, strategic planning and operational planning are all important facets indispensable to develop business strategies that have a greater chance for success.
+Strategic thinking and innovation, strategic planning and operational planning are all important facets indispensable to developing business strategies that have a greater chance for success.
 Organizations are increasingly learning that precedent experiences are not always the foundations for developing future strategies.
 Executives require to be mindful in considering how to create value for customers.
-Strategic planning, while vital, leans on the ”how” and “when” of the process of business planning and infrequently capture the essence of what it means to think strategically as well, and it is at this point where strategic thinking comes into picture.
+Strategic planning, while vital, leans on the ”how” and “when” of the process of strategic business planning and infrequently capture the essence of what it means to think strategically as well, and it is at this point where strategic thinking comes into picture.